 The bottom line: I believe that the most productive step you can take at this point, while the market is still near its all-time high, is to check and recheck your asset allocation.
 Even if you have a view on the way things will turn out, make sure you’ll be okay if it goes the other way.

-Adam M. Grossman’s previous blogs include Stepping Back, When to Roth, Not for You and Off Target.
+Adam M. Grossman’s previous articles include Stepping Back, When to Roth, Not for You and Off Target.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.